kevin-crook-ucb/ucb_mids_w205_repo/README.md

 Most instructors prefer a slack direct message to an email.
 Please check with your instructor as to their preference.

+Your instructor may also have a slack channel just for their sections.

 ## Schedule and Due Dates

 All dates and times are in US Pacific time.